 - grape tomatoes

 - olive oil

 - lime wedges

-Meanwhile, in a dutch oven or heavy soup pot, heat coconut oil and sesame oil over medium-high heat.
-Add ginger and garlic.
-Stir-fry until sizzling and fragrant.
-Add broth/stock, coconut milk, curry paste, and fish sauce.
-Whisk until smooth.
-Reduce heat and cover.
+Start the soup - To a dutch oven or heavy soup pot, add a bit of coconut and sesame oil, and turn heat to medium-high.
+Add the ginger and garlic.
+When it is sizzling nicely, add the broth/stock, lite coconut milk, curry paste, and fish sauce.
+Whisk to combine, then reduce heat to a low simmer.